 Extended Learning: the LRC subscribes to many current editions of geographical magazines and publications at all stages, including those at undergraduate level.
-Pupils are encouraged to read around the subject to support their learning and develop new ideas but to also challenge

-O ersity study.
-This will be of

-great use for those studying for the EPQ.
+Pupils are encouraged to read around the subject to support their learning and develop new ideas but to also challenge their thinking ready for the rigour of university study.
+This will be of great use for those studying for the EPQ.
 Talks and events: pupils studying Geography will be invited to take part in student conferences, lectures and study days.
 Often held by university lecturers and professionals from the Geographical Association and Royal Geographical Society, the events explore a variety of themes and topics in the subject and aim to prepare students for future study and the skills needed for this.
 This will also be of great use for those studying for the EPQ.
 These events also offer students the chance to meet other 6 th form geographers and have a taste of university life.

-Studying 1 0 raphy combinations for

-Geography at 6th Economics, History, English, MFL, Chemistr ry, Biology & Physics

-form and University Entrance

-No. 1.C 01:1 + : 1 A A A T 1 1'

-Studying Geography at 6 th Most frequent Geography Oxbridge typical offer AAA - Including Geography A or A at Aform and University combinations for Geography BA/BSc Level

-Entrance A-Levels: Geography DA/DSC Level

-Entrance Mathematics, Russell Group typical AAA - Including

-Economics, offer Geography A or A at A-

-History, English, Geography BA/BSc Level

-MFL, Chemistry,

-Biology & Physics Other and new 280 UCAS points (BBC or

-As a Geography universities typical equivalent) including 80

-student at 6 th form offer (C) in Geography at A-

-you will have the Geography Level

-C1:01 1 O100 opportunity to

-Skills and Qualities develop a wide

-for Study at KS5 and beyond range of transferable skills

-beyond for your future:

-- developing team

-work,

-communication

-and problem

-solving skills

-including those

-used in fieldwork

-such as good map

-work and

-independence

-- developing

-concise, accurate

-and high level written

-witten
+Studying Geography at 6 th form and University Entrance Most frequent Geography combinations for A-Levels: Mathematics, Economics, History, English, MFL, Chemistry, Biology & Physics Studying Geography at 6 th form and University Entrance Most frequent Geography combinations for A-Levels: Oxbridge typical offer Geography BA/BSc AAA - Including Geography A or A at A- Level Entrance Mathematics, Economics, History, English, MFL, Chemistry, Russell Group typical offer Geography BA/BSc AAA - Including Geography A or A at A- Level Biology & Physics As a Geography student at 6 th form you will have the opportunity to Other and new universities typical offer Geography 280 UCAS points (BBC or equivalent) including 80 (C) in Geography at A-Level Skills and Qualities for Study at KS5 and beyond develop a wide range of transferable skills for your future: - developing team work, communication and problem solving skills including those used in fieldwork such as good map work and independence - developing concise, accurate and high level written